-In England, Apprenticeship Programmes follow an Apprenticeship Standard (approved by the Education and Skills Funding Agency (ESFA) and Institute for Apprenticeships(IFATE)).
-It is a skills development programme, which accompanies a job including training and an End-Point Assessment, it leads to Apprenticeship qualification.
+In England, Apprenticeship Programmes follow an Apprenticeship Standard (approved by the Education and Skills Funding Agency (ESFA) and Institute for Apprenticeships (IfATE)).
+It is a skills development programme that accompanies a job including training and an End-Point Assessment (EPA), leading to an Apprenticeship qualification.